 Split a.pdf on bookmark boundaries, using the bookmark text as the filename. '''

-The bookmark text used for a name is converted from unicode to 7 bit ASCII, and the following characters are removed, in addition to any character with ASCII code less than 32:
+The bookmark text used for a name has the following characters are removed, in addition to any character with ASCII code less than 32 or equal to 126.
+In addition, names beginning with . are not produced.